9 Final Steps to Freedom

 Shake your chains to earth like dew, which in sleep had fallen on you.

 We are many – they are few...
 We are many – they are few!

 One of the huge benefits of open source tools is that LibreOffice is a great tool for anyone wishing to publish either an ebook or a website.
 Sadly, the instructions for using LibreOffice to do either of these things is pretty limited.
 I am therefore in the process of completing a book on using Libre Office for writing an ebook and another book on how to use another free open source tool, called Joomla to build an educational or business website.
 Finally, in the coming months, we will start offering online courses on all of these subjects.

 You can learn more about all of these educational opportunities by visiting our main website collegeintheclouds.org.

-You can also post any questions you may have on our course forum which is also on the same website.
 Thank you for taking the time to read this book.
 I hope you will consider sharing the link to this book with your family, friends and neighbors.
 This is the year for everyone to learn Linux and LibreOffice.

 David Spring M. Ed. & Elizabeth Hanson M. Ed.